 As an EMBA student at SP Jain Global, you will be engaged and motivated using a wide variety of teaching tools.
 Our classes often witness a fusion of technology, innovation and global business, resulting in an impactful and real-world learning experience.
 Here are some examples:

-Our EMBA program has been designed exclusively for busy working professionals and offers you the flexibility of interchangeable on-campus and virtual formats.
+Our EMBA program has been designed exclusively for busy working professionals and is offered in two interchangeable formats – on-campus and virtual.
 You can choose any format that is convenient to you and swap as per your needs to help you continue your learning without any disruption to your work schedule or family life.
-You can also create your time-table to ensure you never miss an important professional or personal commitment.
+You also have the flexibility to create your time-table to ensure you never miss an important professional or personal commitment.

 Weekend classes are held in our state-of-the-art campus in Mumbai and carry you away from your day-to-day work routine into an exciting and stimulating learning environment, designed to transform you into global business leaders.
 You will have access to world-class faculty and thought leaders, like-minded peers and inspiring guest speakers who will enhance and magnify the impact of everything you learn.